-With contributions from: Vish Kaushik, Todd Quartiere, and Michael Cottone
+With contributions from: Vish Kaushik and Todd Quartiere

 In 2023, Artificial Intelligence (AI) capabilities from leading companies like OpenAI/Microsoft, Google, and others have experienced significant growth thanks to advances in machine learning (ML) and large language models (LLMs).
 Health industry organizations are eager to take advantage of these AI capabilities, aiming to enhance productivity, foster creativity, and elevate the service experience for patients and customers.
 Use-cases range from marketing to diagnostics, from customer/member support to advanced analytics and prediction models.